pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/Timeline.md

 		- Docker
 		- IaC
 		- GitHub Actions (CI/CD pipeline)
+- Today I will be starting to study using the AWS skill builder website.
+I will first start with the free modules in preparation for the Cloud Practitioner Cert.
+If needed, I'll then pay for the individual subscription.
+- Time Studied -
+	-
 ## Resources
-- AWS Cloud Practitioner Essentials | AWS Training and Certification website
+- AWS Cloud Practitioner Essentials | AWS Training and Certification Website
+- AWS Cloud Quest: Cloud Practitioner | AWS Training and Certification Website
 - AWS Certified Cloud Practitioner Certification Course (CLF-C02) - Pass the Exam | freeCodeCamp.org via Youtube
 - AWS Cloud Engineer Full Course for Beginners | Tech With Soleyman via Youtube